ocroz/js-trials/install/devops/ibmcloud/README.md

 ## Kubernetes

-Create the kubernetes cluster at the IBM Cloud, then:
+Create the kubernetes cluster at the IBM Cloud, then...

+Login to your IBM Cloud, and install the plusgins.

 ```bash
 bx login -a https://api.eu-de.bluemix.net
 bx plugin install container-service -r Bluemix
 bx plugin install container-registry -r Bluemix
 ```

+Connect `kubectl` to your IBM Cloud.

 ```bash
 bx cs region-set eu-central